Apfirebolt/document-viewer-in-react-and-django/README.md

 ![Swagger](https://img.shields.io/badge/-Swagger-%23Clojure?style=for-the-badge&logo=swagger&logoColor=white)
 ![Tailwind CSS](https://img.shields.io/badge/-Tailwind%20CSS-%2338B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white)

-# Quiz App - WWTBAM (Who wants to become a Millionaire?)
+# Document Viewer App in Django and React

-This is a quiz app which is based on the popular game quiz show called who wants to become a Millionaire (WWTBAM).
-The back-end of the application is created using Python and Django.
-The front-end of the application is built using React, Javascript and Tailwind CSS framework.
+This is a document viewer app which supports multiple types of documents and has a user authentication system built with some security features and also include feature to share documents with other users.

 http://localhost:8000/api-docs/